Danica Roem, Trans History Maker, Fights Another Anti-LGBT Candidate—and Their Donors—in Virginia

 Roem does not shy from the fame that 2017 brought and she remains a vocal LGBTQ rights and equality advocate.
 But just as in 2017, she seems happiest and most engaged talking about policy and fighting for her 13th District constituents, encompassing Manassas, Manassas Park, Gainesville, and Haymarket.
 She is proud of voting to expand Medicare to 400,000 uninsured Virginians, including 3,800 of her constituents.

-She is especially happy to talk about her major passion: transportation, and the legislation she has introduced to “fix 28”—as in resolve the congestion problems of State Route 28, a major highway in Virginia, a major plank of her 2017 campaign.
+She is especially happy to talk about her major passion: transportation, and the legislation she has introduced to “fix 28”—as in resolve the congestion problems of State Route 28, a major highway in Virginia.
 Her advocacy led the Northern Virginia Transportation Authority to allocate more than $120 million to Route 28 in 2018.

 Roem has begun her campaign to be re-elected this Nov.
 5 and, just as she faced homo- and transphobia in her successful campaign to unseat incumbent Bob Marshall in 2017, she is facing another anti-LGBTQ Republican who, The Daily Beast reveals today, is being supported by anti-LGBTQ organizations and their members.